-7. How do I vote my shares and obtain directions to the Annual Meeting?
+7. How do I vote my shares?

-If you are a shareholder of record, you may either vote your shares in person at the Annual Meeting or designate another person to vote your shares.
+If you are a shareholder of record, you may either vote your shares at the Annual Meeting (which will be in a virtual meeting format) or designate another person to vote your shares.
 That other person is called a "proxy," and you may vote your shares through your proxy using one of the following methods of voting: